 If you are following the plant paradox lifestyle, you might be confused about the status of beetroot in Dr Gundry food list (the YES and NO list).
 Beetroot is plant paradox compliant, with the mention that it is only recommended raw.
 However, a few of Dr. Gundry’s recipes contain cooked beetroot.

-The way to explain this contradiction is that people with pre-diabetes, insulin resistance or diabetes should avoid cooked beetroot due to the high sugar content.
-However, if you are healthy you can occasionally enjoy cooked beetroot.
+The way to explain this contradiction is that people with pre-diabetes, insulin resistance, or diabetes should avoid cooked beetroot due to the high sugar content and the impact it may have on insulin levels.
+However, if you are healthy, you can occasionally enjoy cooked beetroot.

-I do use it in several of my recipes and love to sometimes make beets chips.
-But this salad is a perfect way to enjoy the full benefits of beets, without the worry.
+I do use it in several of my recipes and sometimes love to make beet chips.
+But this salad is a perfect way to enjoy the full benefits of beets.